🌸 21st Century Counterculture

 🌸 Petals

 “Run large language models at home, BitTorrent‑style.”
 Petals proved that volunteer compute can serve real LLM inference across the internet.
-We took that idea and bolted on a token economy, a desktop app, and a very strong llama motif.
+We took that idea and bolted on a desktop app and a very strong llama motif.

 petals.dev →